East Grinstead Cricket Club

 East Grinstead Cricket Club is a cricket club based in East Grinstead, in Sussex, England.
 The club was founded in 1857 and won its first Sussex Cricket League title in 2017.

 History

+There is a record of an East Grinstead team in 1731.
+On Monday, 12 July of that year, "the gamesters of East Grinstead" played a match against Surrey at Smitham Bottom, near Croydon.
+The stakes were 40 guineas a side, and East Grinstead won by four wickets.

 East Grinstead Cricket Club was founded in 1857.
 In 1989, the East Grinstead Cricket Club merged with nearby East Grinstead Hockey Club to create East Grinstead Sports Club Limited.
 Following the merger the club sold the cricket ground and moved to the site of the hockey club, which owned its own land.
 Money from the sale was spent on a new pavilion, a new cricket square and an artificial sand pitch (used for hockey).
 In 2017, the club won the Sussex Cricket League for the first time and reached the semi-finals of the National Club Championship, having beaten Bath in the quarter-finals.